nikunjlad/nikunjlad/README.md

 I am a Computer Vision Developer and a Machine Learning Engineer.
 I love working on interesting challenges in Computer Vision, Natural Language Processing and Audio.

-- :microscope: I’m currently working on Interpretability in Image Classification Techniques.
+- :microscope: I’m currently working on Kalman Filters for Object Tracking.
-- :seedling: I’m am exploring Bias and Fairness in AI using IBM AIF360.
+- :seedling: I’m am exploring how to work deeply by following the principles in the book Deep Work.
 - :two_men_holding_hands: I’m looking to collaborate on Computer Vision related projects.
 - :speech_balloon: Ask me about anything related to vision
 - :grin: Pronouns: He/His/Him
-- :zap: Fun fact: I have 2 sets of wisdom teeth!! :grimacing:
+- :zap: Fun fact: I have 2 sets of wisdom teeth!!
+(UDPATE: Removed one set in Jan 2023) :grimacing:
 </br>

 ### Connect with me: